-- Planting and replanting areas as needed.Install decorative string lights at entrance monuments - Installing and repairing irrigation systems as needed. - Bee nest removals (if not on Contractor's staff, he/she must be included in the Contractor's Statement of Sub-Contractors form. - Locate and repair damaged irrigation services or electrical services for broken lines, cut wires to controllers and valves, etc. - Clean-up of illegal dumps. - - Spread wood chips/mulch. - Pour concrete pads, (if concrete Contractor is not on Contractor's staff, he/she must be included in the Contractor's Statement of Sub-Contractors form.
-Replace irrigation controllers and irrigation cabinets. - - - Slope failure repairs - - - Soil Application Paint Light Poles, fixtures and signage
+- Planting and replanting areas as needed. - Repair decorative light in on pedestrian bridge over Ted Williams Parkway - Installing and repairing irrigation systems as needed. - Bee nest removals (if not on Contractor's staff, he/she must be included in the Contractor's Statement of Sub-Contractors form. - Locate and repair damaged irrigation services or electrical services for broken lines, cut wires to controllers and valves, etc. - Clean-up of illegal dumps. - Spread wood chips/mulch. - Pour concrete pads, (if concrete Contractor is not on Contractor's staff, he/she must be included in the Contractor's Statement of Sub-Contractors form.

-- Removal of non-native and/or evasive plant material - Removal of illegal encroachments on City open space including but not limited too; BMX jumps and courses, plantings such as gardens or orchards, tree forts, etc.
+- Replace irrigation controllers and irrigation cabinets. - Slope failure repairs - Soil Application - Paint Light Poles, fixtures and signage - Removal of non-native and/or evasive plant material - Removal of illegal encroachments on City open space including but not limited too; BMX jumps and courses, plantings such as gardens or orchards, tree forts, etc.